 Violations of this policy may result in disciplinary action and/or confiscation of the WCD.
 The building principal may also refer the matter to law enforcement if the violation involves an illegal activity (e.g. child pornography).
 Discipline will be imposed on an escalating scale, ranging from a warning to an expulsion based on the number of previous violations and/or the nature of or circumstances surrounding a particular violation.
-If the WCD is confiscated, it will be released/returned to the student's parent/guardian after the student complies with any other disciplinary consequences that are imposed.
+If the WCD is confiscated, it will be released/returned to the student's parent/quardian after the student complies with any other disciplinary consequences that are imposed.
 Any WCD confiscated by District staff will be marked in a removable manner with the student's name and held in a secure location in the building's central office until it is retrieved by the parent/guardian.
+Any WCD confiscated by District staff will be marked in a removable manner with the student's name and held in a secure location in the building's central office until it is retrieved by the parent/quardian.
 WCDs in District custody will not be searched or otherwise tampered with unless school officials reasonably suspect that the search is required to discover evidence of a violation of the law or other school rules.
 Any search will be conducted in accordance with Policy 5771 - Search and Seizure.
 If multiple offenses occur, a student may lose his/her privilege to bring a WCD to school for a designated length of time or on a permanent basis.